A LIVING HISTORY CLASSROOM

 The cemetery and church were also in an active corridor of the Underground Railroad.
 Click Here to see a map of the Chester County Underground Railroad.

-Located just off Route 82 in Kennett, and adjacent to the Bucktoe Creek Preserve, the Bucktoe Cemetery is part of the west branch of a larger historic district, the Red Clay Creek Conservation District, which is currently being prepared for nomination for the National Register.
-TLC began the process of restoring the cemetery in 2010, in preparation for the Pennsylvania Grand Review’s Hallowed Grounds Project, which honored a handful of Civil War cemeteries across Pennsylvania.
-When we began Phase I of restoration, the cemetery had long been neglected, with virtually no gravestones or markers of any kind.
-Although we began with so little to work with, we partnered with local schools, historical organizations, and restoration specialist Eugene Hough of Heritage Guild Works, to begin the process of restoring the cemetery and honoring those buried there.
-Our professional restorationist Eugene Hough,by taking a mold of one of the few remaining headstones, has created replication markers for all the United States Colored Troops buried in the cemetery.
+Located minutes off Route 82 in Kennett, and adjacent to the Bucktoe Creek Preserve, the Bucktoe Cemetery is part of the west branch of the Lower Red Clay Creek Historic District, which is a locally designated historic district and is currently being prepared for nomination for the National Register.
+TLC, in partnership with the Church and area residents, began the process of restoring the cemetery in 2010 in preparation for the Pennsylvania Grand Review’s Hallowed Grounds Project, which honored a handful of Civil War cemeteries across Pennsylvania.
+When we began Phase I of restoration, the cemetery had long been neglected, with almost no gravestones or markers of any kind.
+Although we began with so little to work with, we partnered with local schools, historical organizations, and restoration specialist Eugene Hough of Heritage Guild Works to begin the process of restoring the cemetery and honoring those buried there.
+Professional restorationist Eugene Hough, by taking a mold of one of the few remaining headstones, has created replica markers for all the United States Colored Troops buried in the cemetery.

 Members of the Church and TLC staff spoke at the Hallowed Ground Annual Meeting in October 2013 to update community members and other organizations on the accomplishments, ongoing projects and future goals of the Bucktoe Cemetery.
 For an overview of our presentation and goals of the cemetery project, click here to view.